thinkshout/thinkshout/blog/_posts/2018-03-28-ThinkShout-hits-all-the-conferences.md

 ### DrupalCon

 They said it couldn’t be done...so naturally we took on the challenge!
-A handful of our team will also be in Nashville for DrupalCon.
+A handful of our team will also be in Nashville for DrupalCon to learn about and contribute to the latest innovations in the Drupal ecosystem.
+As long-time supporters of Drupal, we felt it was important to continue to deepen our involvement and commitment to the open source community.

-Join us for the [Nonprofit Summit](https://events.drupal.org/nashville2018/nonprofit-summit), where Gabe Carleton-Barnes will give you the scoop on [Bene](https://thinkshout.com/bene/), the distro we released this winter.
-We’re also sponsoring a [Women in Drupal](https://events.drupal.org/nashville2018/women-drupal_) reception on April 10th.
-We'll be handing out t-shirts at both events, so head there early to grab yours while supplies last!
+Join us for the [Nonprofit Summit](https://events.drupal.org/nashville2018/nonprofit-summit), an interactive day of learning and networking with nonprofit leaders and Drupal experts.
+The summit features breakout sessions on a variety of topics -- including a case study presented by Gabe Carleton-Barnes on [Bene](https://thinkshout.com/bene/), the distribution we released this winter.
+Don’t miss it!

+We’re also sponsoring a [Women in Drupal](https://events.drupal.org/nashville2018/women-drupal_) on April 10th.
+All women, trans* individuals, those who identify outside of the gender binary, and allies are welcome.
+Our goal is to foster inclusivity and embrace the involvement of individuals across the gender spectrum.
+We'll be handing out those same tees at both events, so be sure to show up early and grab yours while supplies last!

 All joking about conference logistics aside, we truly appreciate every opportunity to connect with the nonprofit tech community.
 It's a chance to hear more about the inspiring work being done in the world.
 If you'd like to sit with us and talk about what we can do for your digital presence, [let us know](hello@thinkshout.com), we look forward to hearing from you!